Herbalism 101 | Herbal Indications A-C

 Plantain (Plantago spp.)

-Plantain is a soothing herb often found in many herbalists' first aid kits.
-She is soothing for insect bites, stings, and small wounds or cuts.
-She has even been used to ease inflammation of the upper respiratory tract.
+Plantain is a soothing herb often found in herbalists' first aid kits.
+It soothes insect bites, stings, and small wounds or cuts.
+Plantain has even been used to ease inflammation of the upper respiratory tract.

-Internally, plantain may be useful for treating gastrointestinal, oral, and urinary tract infections that cause inflammation.
+Internally, plantain may help ease gastrointestinal, oral, and urinary tract infections that cause inflammation.

 Antiseptic